Neurodevelopmental Assessment Clinic (including the Autism Assessment Service)

 We see children and young people with complex neurodevelopmental presentations, including those where a diagnosis of autism spectrum disorder is being considered.
 We also see children where there are concerns about language disorders, behavioural and motor coordination problems and specific learning difficulties.

-Please see the Visual timetable (623.79 KB) to see where the clinic is held and what will happen.
+Please see the to see where the clinic is held and what will happen.

 Meet the team